rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ### Change closure-kind syntax

 ([#3056](https://github.com/mozilla/rust/issues/3056)) Closures have to encode their kind (whether they copy their environment, uniquely copy the unique parts, or only hold a safe reference to it).
 Currently this is indicated by a sigil: `fn@` or `fn~` or `fn&` or such.
 We're likely to change this to one of the kind names trailing the word `fn`.
 That is, call it `fn:copy` or `fn:send`.

-### Semicolons and return values

-([#2974](https://github.com/mozilla/rust/issues/2974)) ([#3058](https://github.com/mozilla/rust/issues/3058)) There is the possibility that return values will need to be explicitly ignored if the programmer desires this; with this change we can make trailing semicolons optional, eliminating a frequent source of toe-stubbing.

-(This proposal was received poorly on the mailing list and will likely not happen).

 ### Floating point literals